 In this blog post, we’ve enumerated several horse care training questions that can help you assess if you’re feeding, grooming, exercising, and generally taking care of your horse properly.

 Keen to learn more about horse care?
-We’ll run straight into the questions below.
+We’ll run straight into the questions below as part of our discussion on equine studies.

 Horses must drink 25-45 litres of water per day, depending on their weight.
 Just like humans, they need it to survive and thrive, especially during the summer season.
 A horse that is deprived of food but drinks enough water can survive up to 20 to 25 days.
 Ensure your horse is fueled up daily.